 The denominator includes only members who are continuously enrolled during the year.
-Wellcare visits are identified with preventive visit CPT codes or ICD-9 V codes.
+Wellcare visits are identified with preventive visit CPT codes or ICD-9 codes V20 and V70 and ICD-10 codes Z00 and Z02.
 Practitioners are identified through taxonomy codes indicating the servicing provider was a pediatrician, family practitioner, internal medicine physician, nurse practitioner, physician assistant, or OB/GYN.

-Pediatric Measure - Appropriate Testing for Children with Pharyngitis
+Pediatric Measure: Appropriate Testing for Children with Pharyngitis